 The Company being an Authorised Firm in the DFSA regulated regime, is committed to having effective policies and procedures.
-The Accounting Policies and Procedures Manual provides a general overview of Company's accounting policy.
+The Accounting Policies and Procedures Manual provides a general overview of Company's accounting policy in accordance with International Financial Reporting Standards.